“Music is a universal love language.” ~ Josayne Anderson-Tejera

 Mama Don’t Go

-Love Quest Executive Director Josayne Anderson-Tejera executive produced Mama Don’t Go written, performed, and co-produced by Amanda Montaldo.
-Susan Wright, Caleb Herra, Charles Krachy IV, and One Small Step Productions also co-produced.
-Jiana Carter, Candace Figueroa, and Tiffany Lynette performed background vocals.
+Love Quest Executive Director Josayne Anderson-Tejera executive produced Mama Don’t Go.
+The song was co-produced by Amanda Montaldo, Susan Wright, Caleb Herra, Charles Krachy IV, and One Small Step Productions.
+Background vocals were performed by Jiana Carter, Candace Figueroa, and Tiffany Lynette.

 Take Back the Night

-In partnership with the national Take Back the Night, The Love Quest Foundation strives to bring an end to all forms of sexual assault, domestic violence, dating violence, sexual abuse, and all forms of sexual violence.
+The EP — Take Back the Night — was produced in partnership with the national Take Back the Night in support of bringing an end to all forms of sexual assault, domestic violence, dating violence, sexual abuse, and all forms of sexual violence.